Marketing Representative Training Scheme (MRTS)

 Upon registration, apprenticeship will begin a 6-months structured training programme, and an additional 6 months of employment

 a.
-The ICMGTS was developed by Securities Commission Malaysia (SC) and supported by the Securities Industry Development Corporation (SIDC) in 2009 to facilitate the creation of human capital for the Islamic Capital Market (ICM).
+Offered since 2009, The Islamic Capital Market Talent Development (ICMTD) programme (formerly known as the Islamic Capital Market Graduate Training Scheme – ICMGTS) was jointly developed by the Securities Commission Malaysia (SC) and the Securities Industry Development Corporation (SIDC) to facilitate the development of human capital for the Islamic Capital Market (ICM).

-c.
-Adapting to the current situation, the new ICMGTS will be leveraging on cutting edge technology in implementing and delivering its programme, starting from the interview and selection process to its intensive classroom training sessions.

 d.
+Adapting to the current situation, the new ICMTD will be leveraging on cutting edge technology in implementing and delivering its programme, starting from the interview and selection process to its intensive virtual training sessions.

-In addition to the training, students will also be given opportunities to apply their knowledge and skills in the real workplace through internship of up to 4 months in selected financial institutions and intermediaries.
+e.
+In addition to the training, students will also be given opportunities to apply their knowledge and skills in the real workplace through an internship of up to 3 months in selected financial institutions and intermediaries.

-b. up to 4 months of internship programme at selected financial institutions/intermediaries.
+- Up to 3 months of internship programme at selected financial institutions/intermediaries.

+a.
 All candidates will be provided full-time training courses, at no charge.
-Candidates will also be given opportunities to apply the skills learnt during training, through workplace internship in selected financial institutions.
-An internship allowance of RM1000 a month will be provided, for up to 6 months.
+Candidates will also be given opportunities to apply the skills learnt during training, through workplace internship in selected financial institutions and intermediaries.
+An internship allowance of RM1500 a month will be provided during the internship period.

 Training Scheme for Youths Pursuing a Career in Corporate Finance (CF)